Selective Replay Enhances Learning in Online Continual Analogical Reasoning: Continual Learning Models Baselines

 We study three methods to enable continual learning in Rel-Base: Distillation, EWC, and Partial Replay.
 We also study three baselines.
 These are described below: \begin{itemize}[noitemsep, nolistsep]

 \item \textbf{Fine-Tune} -- Rel-Base without any mechanisms to enable continual learning.
 It serves as a lower bound on performance.
 We run fine-tune in the streaming and batch paradigms.

 \item \textbf{Distillation} -- Given a new batch of data, Distillation~\cite{hinton2015distilling} optimizes both a classification and distillation loss, where the soft targets of the distillation loss are the scores of the model from the previous time-step.
-Distillation has been shown to be an effective mechanism to mitigate forgetting on image classification~\cite{dhar2019learning,douillard2020podnet,li2016learning,rebuffi2016icarl}, object detection~\cite{shmelkov2017incremental}, and semantic segmentation~\cite{cermelli2020modeling}.
+Distillation has been effective in mitigating forgetting on image classification~\cite{dhar2019learning,douillard2020podnet,li2016learning,rebuffi2016icarl}, object detection~\cite{shmelkov2017incremental}, and semantic segmentation~\cite{cermelli2020modeling} tasks.

 \item \textbf{EWC} -- The Elastic Weight Consolidation (EWC) batch model uses a quadratic regularization term to encourage weights to remain close to their previous values~\cite{kirkpatrick2017}.
 Given a new batch of data, EWC optimizes both a classification loss and a quadratic penalty loss weighted by each parameter's importance, determined by the Fisher Information Matrix.